flexwang-zz/HadoopRayTracer/README.md

 ### About Apache Hadoop
 Hadoop MapReduce is a software framework for easily writing applications in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.

-Hadoop is so each to use that people only need to define two methods to write a simplest Hadoop application.
+Hadoop is so easy to use that people only need to define two methods to write a simplest Hadoop application.

 ### About Ray Tracing
 Ray Tracing is a basic algorithm for rendering realistic image, which takes a description of a 3D scene and how a camera is placed as input and outputs an image captured by the camera of the scene.